kcha0611/capstone/README.md

   - [ ] viewing projects by projectcontainer
 - Use CSS to style new views

 Phase 3 adds organization to the Project.
-Project belong to a Projectbook, which has its own `Index` view.
+Project belong to a ProjectContainer, which has its own `Index` view.

 ### Phase 6: Comments (1 days, W2 Th 12pm)